 POSSIBLE PATHWAY

-YEAR 11 Transition to Year 12 biology
+YEAR 11 Year 12, Vet Laboratory Skills

-YEAR 12 Medicine, Bio medical Sciences, Environmental Science, Marine Science
+YEAR 12 Medicine, Bio medical Sciences, Environmental Science, Marine Science, Health sciences

 Why choose this subject?
 Choose this subject if you are interested in exploring the structure and functions of organisms and how they interact in the environment.
 Explore what is the future for life on Earth.